 The black-tailed jackrabbit is found in the western U.S. from Washington down south to California, Arizona, and eastward to Nebraska and Texas.
 It is an introduced species in New Jersey & Kentucky.
 There are 5 known species of jackrabbit and they live in open grasslands, fields, pastures, farms, and open areas with desert scrub brush.
-Another name for the jackrabbit is the hare.
 Jackrabbits are not actually rabbits at all.
 Instead, they belong to group of critters called hares.
-Hares have longer hind legs, much longer ears, and larger body in comparison to rabbits.
-Also, hares are born covered with fur and eyes open.
+Hares have longer hind legs, much longer ears, and a larger body in comparison to rabbits.
+Also, hares are born covered with fur and with eyes open.

 First the Stats…

 Length: Up to 2 feet

 2.)
 They are herbivores (eat plant matter) that eat sagebrush, grass, a variety of cacti, and various types of grains.
 They also eat crops of vegetables.

 3.)
 Coyotes, bobcats, foxes, wolves, and larger birds of prey such as eagles, hawks, and owls are their main predators; not to mention farmers.